mrled/lability-tutorial/collections/_powershellconcepts/remoting.markdown

 ---

 # Powershell Remoting
+{:.no_toc}

+Build a simple private network, with two VMs who can talk to each other, but cannot talk to the Hyper-V host or the Internet.

 Powershell has built-in remoting, based on WinRM, and called Powershell Remoting.

+## On this page
+{:.no_toc}

+* TOC
+{:toc}

+## Scope

+Windows Remoting (or WinRM), which underpins Powershell Remoting, is a large topic.
+This document is not a general primer on Windows Remoting, but only discusses Powershell remoting scenarios that are a good fit for Lability labs.
+To that end, our scope is:

+1. Remoting that works out of the box.

+    Actually, WinRM is not enabled at all on a default Windows install.
-Lability uses its bootstrap process to enable the PS Remoting _server_ for all out-of-the-box media.
+    However, Lability uses its bootstrap process to enable the PS Remoting server for all media it knows about.
     It also configures the firewall to allow access.
     For more information about this, see the `about_Bootstrap` help topic.

+2. Remoting that works on older OSes

+    SSH remoting is much simpler,
+    but this has not shipped with any version of Windows except the very latest Windows 10 release, and anyway, Lability doesn't enable it by default even on that OS.

+3. Remoting that works for machines that are not joined to the same domain, or any domain at all

+    This limits us to using CredSSP rather than Kerberos credential passing.
+    In production, this is not particularly secure, but for the threat model of a lab environment this does not adversely affect security posture.

 ## Interactivity